yt-project/yt/doc/source/tour/plots.rst

 Through the plotting interface, you can have ``yt`` automatically generate many of the analysis objects available to you!

-The primary plotting interface is through a :class:`PlotCollection` instantiated with a given parameter file and (optionally) a center.
-See :ref:`quick_making_plots` for a brief example of how to generate a :class:`PlotCollection`.
+The primary plotting interface is through a :class:`~yt.raven.PlotCollection` instantiated with a given parameter file and (optionally) a center.
+See :ref:`quick_making_plots` for a brief example of how to generate a :class:`~yt.raven.PlotCollection`.

 Two-Dimensional Images
 ----------------------